KissKissBankBank/kitten/README.md

 $ bundle exec rake kitten_release
 ```

-- Announce the release on KissKissBankBank's #kit-ui Slack channel with the
-  related CHANGELOG.
 - Update
   [our private project kanban](https://github.com/orgs/KissKissBankBank/projects/5):
   move cards that are released from `done` column to `released` column.